nsu-syspro/haskell-trees-wwshjts/README.md

 ### Tree-based map

-The third and last task is to implement a key-value map structure on top of *binary search tree* that you implement in previous task.
+The third and last task is to implement a key-value map structure on top of *binary search tree* that you implemented in previous task.
 It should provide the same API as BST: search, insertion and deletion.

 However, this time lets use `Ord` constraint in API instead of passing explicit comparison function.

 > **Reminder**